System requirementsBefore you install Sitefinity CMS, you have to make sure that your system complies with the following requirements:

 Run your Sitefinity CMS website in a cloud environment

 You can run your website in any cloud environment that supports Windows Server role instances, such as Rackspace and Amazon AWS.
 In these scenarios, you can set up your website as part of a load-balanced environment.

 Auto Scaling in load-balanced scenarios without the need to configure Sitefinity CMS is supported only for Azure Cloud Services.
 In all other cloud IaaS providers Sitefinity CMS supports Auto Scaling by utilizing Redis service.

 For more information, see Deploy projects to Azure App Services and Load balancing.

-If you want to use Geo location API, you must use Microsoft SQL Server or SQL Express 2008 or higher.
-Microsoft SQL Server and SQL Express 2005, Oracle, and MySQL do not support Geo Location API.
+If you want to use Geolocation API, you must use Microsoft SQL Server or SQL Server Express.
+Oracle and MySQL do not support Geolocation API.

-For more information about Geo locations, see Address custom field.
+For more information about Geolocation, see Address custom field.

-: If you are using Oracle, or MySQL databases, disable Geo locations in the following way:
+: If you are using Oracle or MySQL databases, disable Geolocation in the following way: